VirtoCommerce/vc-module-catalog/README.md

 - Several *kinds* of code (e.g. GTIN and a custom property) can be selected at once; they are matched with OR.
 - Products must be **re-indexed** after the values or the property definitions change.
 Matching is exact and case-insensitive.
-- Stores on a schema-driven search provider (Azure Search, Elastic App Search) must rebuild the product index after upgrading, so that the aligned `gtin` / `manufacturerPartNumber` schema declarations (which now also feed `__content`) take effect; Lucene and Elasticsearch need no action.

 ### How the storefront searches